Seahawks slow down Chiefs QB Patrick Mahomes enough to grab playoff spot

 “It’s frustrating that we’ve been so close and losing these games,” Mahomes said.

 He credited the Seahawks defense with some of the struggles.
-He was sacked once, but hurried 11 times and took multiple hits.
+He was sacked once and hurried 11 times and took multiple hits.

 “They’ve got a good defense, and they’ve been good for a long time,” Mahomes said.
 “They stopped us on some of those drives.
 You don’t want that to happen and sustain drives.
 We have to find a way to have success.
 They have good pass rushers.
 We knew that coming in.”

-But had the Chiefs converted an on-side kick in the game’s final minutes, it’s not impossible to believe that Mahomes would’ve made things interesting.
+But had the Chiefs converted an onside kick in the game’s final minutes, it’s easy to believe that Mahomes would’ve made things interesting.

-“I thought he did some good things and he gave us a chance there at the end,” said head coach Andy Reid.
+“I thought he did some good things, and he gave us a chance there at the end,” Chiefs coach Andy Reid said.
 “He’s done some phenomenal things throughout the year.
 And he’ll continue here as we finish up.
 Things that have never been done before.
-My hat goes off to him for that.
-He’s the kind of guy that comes into work every day ready to go.
-Like anyone, there’s always something to learn, I thought he battled like crazy and did put us in position where we had a chance.”
+My hat goes off to him for that.”

-One of those phenomenal things came in the third quarter and will certain to be replayed over and over on highlight reels.
+One of those phenomenal things came in the third quarter and will be replayed over and over on highlight reels.

 On a first down pass play from the Seahawks 25-yard-line, Mahomes dropped back to pass but was immediately flushed from the pocket.
-And as he sprinted to his left, he spotted Charcandrick West to his right with a step on two defenders.
+As he sprinted to his left, he spotted Charcandrick West to his right with a step on two defenders.
 The angle seemed impossible.
 The throw seemed illogical.
-But Mahomes whipped an off-balance sidearm throw to West, who never broke stride and sprinted to the end zone.
+But Mahomes whipped an off-balance sidearm throw to West, who never broke stride and sprinted into the end zone.

 Think about a shortstop throwing back across the diamond to first base on a slow roller up the middle.
 It’s sort of fitting since his Mahomes’ father, Pat, was a Major League Baseball player.
 But he was a pitcher.

-“They played good coverage vs. the play we had called,” Mahomes said.
+“They played good coverage versus the play we had called,” Mahomes said.
 “I just scrambled to the left and Charcandrick came back with me and I found a way to throw him the ball and he made a great play.”

 Mahomes downplayed the difficulty of the throw.
 Most quarterbacks would never attempt such a play because they know they don’t have the arm strength or athleticism.
 But Mahomes has been making these sorts of preposterous plays all season as he redefines the limitations of what a quarterback can and can’t do.

 But style points don’t figure into the actual outcome and the Chiefs failed to clinch the AFC West title for the second straight week.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.